-Taking a family trip after summer’s end lets you experience places with less crowds and helps you acclimate to the changing seasons better.
-These towns, near freshwater, give you the best of both worlds — pursue outdoor interests (hello, fall foliage) and explore indoor offerings.
+Taking a family trip after summer’s end lets you experience places with fewer crowds and helps you acclimate to the changing seasons better.
+These towns, near freshwater, give you the best of both worlds—pursue outdoor interests (hello, fall foliage) and explore indoor offerings.
 Escape to one of these dreamy U.S. lake towns this fall.

-Enjoy outside endeavors, tempered by sunny 70-degree days, well into October.
+Enjoy outside endeavors, tempered by sunny 70-degree days, well into October in Lake Chelan.
 That means swimming, horseback riding, and hiking are at their best on Lake Chelan.
 Take a boat tour up the 55-mile lake; hop off at the small town of Stehekin; and rent bikes to ride to the cascading 312-foot Rainbow Falls.
 Save time to visit the one-room Stehekin School and grab a sweet treat at the Stehekin Pastry Company before the boat ride back to Chelan.

 Recommended Hotel: Campbell’s Resort

 2. North Lake Tahoe, CA/NV

 Straddling the boundary between California and Nevada, the North Lake Tahoe Region encompasses 12 unique regions.
 By visiting in the fall, you’ll escape the summer and winter crowds.
 Explore Lake Tahoe, the largest alpine lake in North America, on the surface and underneath by paddling transparent kayaks.
 Take an off-roading tour into Carpenter Valley, peruse a ski history museum or saunter through the Thunderbird Lodge, which was built in 1936.